avani-joshii/ml-object-classifier/README.md

 -Arduino Uno board
 -Stepper Motor

 I chose these 4 objects because they are all part of my robotics workspace and have distinctly different shapes.
 Like, a wheel is circular, a screwdriver is long and thin, an Arduino board is flat and rectangular, and a stepper motor is compact and cylindrical and has a long wire attached to it.
-This visual variety makes them ideal for classification since the model has clear shape differences to learn from.
+I picked these objects because they look quite different from each other, so I expected the model to have an easier time telling them apart.

 ## What the model does:
 - I fed the model a dataset of 112 images (that has around 30 images per object), out of which, 80% of the images (approximately 90 images) are used for training purposes, and 20% of the images (approximately 22 images) are used for testing.